valengrillo/tfcb-homework02/README.md

 ### 1) Do selected immunohistochemical markers are biased for the pancreatic and biliary tumors?

 A Principal Component Analysis (PCA) was used because it allows me to organize my data into groups, or clusters, on the basis of how closely associated they are.
-If selected
+Different tumors types are expected to have different immunohistochemical markers and percentages of stained tumor cells, and thus, are expected to cluster separately.
+I performed a PCA to make sure the selected list of immunohistochemical markers is comprehensive enough to correctly separate broadly distinct anatomycal tumor types.
+The resulting PCA plot shows an admixture of all pancreatic and biliary anatomical tumor types and clustering tendency for hepatocellular carcinoma (the control group).
+This indicates that the pannel of immunomarkers can correctly separate distinct anatomycal tumor types
+(i.e. it is not biased for the adenocarcinomas of the pancreobiliary system)

 ![image1](https://github.com/valengrillo/tfcb-homework08/blob/main/data/byanatomicalmarkers.png)